-All full-time, day students (12 credits or more), all full- and part-time students in Nursing and Allied Health programs (regardless of year of birth), and all international students, are required to present evidence of immunization (see Immunization forms).
+Massachusetts General Laws 105 CMR 220.600 requires all full-time students (12 credits or more) under the age of 30, all full- and part-time students in Nursing and Allied Health programs (regardless of year of birth), and all international students, are required to present evidence of immunization (see Immunization forms).

-Students must complete the immunization form included in their welcome packet, or by printing a copy of the form below.
+Students under the age of 30 must complete the immunization form included in their welcome packet, or by printing a copy of the form below.

 Nursing and Allied Health Forms